MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-linux.md

     ./install scvmmguestagent.1.0.0.544.x86.tar
     ```

-When the agent installs on the VM the following files and folders will be created on the VHD:
+When the agent installs on the VM, the following files and folders will be created on the VHD:

 - A default installation folder (/opt/microsoft/scvmmguestagent), and an installation log file (scvmm-install.log)
 - A default log files folder - /var/opt/microsoft/scvmmagent/log